seaswara/azure-powershell/src/ResourceManager/DataFactoryV2/Commands.DataFactoryV2/help/Stop-AzureRmDataFactoryV2PipelineRun.md

 # Stop-AzureRmDataFactoryV2PipelineRun

 ## SYNOPSIS
-Stops a pieline run in a data factory.
+Stops a pipeline run in a data factory.

 ## SYNTAX